danish123117/bioSignals-LD/README.md

 ## 1. Introduction

-`bioSignals-LD` was developed as a part of Intligent Worker Assistance Application Area of the P2CODE Project.
+`bioSignals-LD` was developed as a part of Intelligent Worker Assistance Application Area of the P2CODE Project.

 This repo represents the main application of the Use case 1 the app has the following functionalities.